Gold hits 7 week high on weak dollar and lower yields | ExBulletin

 Gold hits 7 week high on weak dollar and lower yields

-Gold hit a more than seven week high on Monday as a weaker dollar and weaker US Treasury yields lifted the gold metal’s appeal even as appetite for riskier assets was strong.
+(Reuters) – Gold hit a more than seven-week high on Monday as a weaker dollar and weaker US Treasury yields lifted the appeal of the yellow metal even as appetite for assets more risky remained strong.

 Yields on benchmark 10-year US Treasuries edged down to multi-week lows hit last week.
 Lower bond yields reduce the opportunity cost of holding interest-free gold.